fedora-infra/nuancier/doc/administrate.rst

 ------------------------------

-Once an election is opened for vote or has ended, the administrator can simply log in nuancier-lite, go to the administration panel, find the correct election and on the `Open` column click on the ``toggle`` link.
+Once an election is opened for vote or has ended, the administrator can simply log in nuancier, go to the administration panel, find the correct election and on the `Open` column click on the ``toggle`` link.

 If fedmsg is installed on the server, fedmsg messages are published for these